Trusted WordPress tutorials, when you need them most.

 With that in mind, let’s see how you can disable post oEmbed on your WordPress website.
 Simply use the quick links below to jump straight to the method you want to use:

-The best way to disable WordPress post embeds is by using a code snippets plugin.
+The best way to easily disable embeds in WordPress posts is by using a code snippets plugin.

 By using a snippet on your website, anyone who tries to embed your content using a link will end up with a blank page instead.
 This is particularly useful if you run an online store or membership site, as it can stop people from embedding your checkout, login, and other important pages.